How Much Does Dysport Cost?

 The aesthetic effect you're aiming for can also influence your total units and price tag, since a neurotoxin’s power is determined by its dose.

-If you like a strong result with maximum duration—a smooth forehead with next to no movement for six months—you’ll need a greater number of units than someone who prefers to merely soften muscle action while preserving facial expressions with “baby Botox.”
+If you like a strong result with maximum duration—a smooth forehead or glabella with next to no movement for six months—you’ll need a greater number of units than someone who prefers to merely soften muscle action while preserving facial expressions.

 The number of treatment areas

-This isn't uncommon—skilled injectors often use Dysport or Xeomin to address fine lines and facial wrinkles in a multitude of areas.
+It’s common for skilled injectors to use Dysport or Xeomin to address fine lines and facial wrinkles in a multitude of areas.
 If your injections involve more than one treatment area, you’ll need more units and can expect a bigger bill.

 As with any cosmetic injection treatment, a more experienced provider can charge more than someone who's still building their skills and client base.

-Board-certified dermatologists and plastic surgeons typically have an intimate knowledge of facial anatomy and a great deal of experience administering neurotoxins and other injectables.
+Board-certified dermatologists and plastic surgeons typically have an intimate knowledge of facial anatomy and years (or even decades) of experience administering neurotoxins and other injectables.

 Other licensed providers who can legally administer Dysport treatments include physician assistants, registered nurses, and nurse practitioners.
-Some charge less, while others who specialize in injectables have built devoted followings, with rates that reflect the demand for their time.
+Some charge less, while others who specialize in injectables or work in plastic surgery clinics have built devoted followings, with rates that reflect the demand for their time.

-Major metro areas have higher costs of living, which translates into higher prices on everything, including cosmetic procedures.
+Major metro areas have higher costs of living, which translate into higher prices on everything, including cosmetic procedures.
+That said, prices can vary by neighborhood and even practice size, so it can be worth it to shop around—as long as you still pick an experienced provider.

 You may also see higher prices if you live in an area where Dysport treatment demand is high, relative to the number of qualified providers who offer it.